-This section outlines Kansas Adult Education and Family Literacy Program benchmark projections for Fiscal Year 2014.
+This section outlines Kansas Adult Education and Family Literacy Program benchmark projections for Fiscal Year 2015.
 Table 5 displays two types of benchmark projections: (1) state benchmarks and (2) federally mandated benchmarks included in the National Reporting System (NRS) for adult education.
 There are five (5) state mandated benchmarks and fifteen (15) federally mandated benchmarks for a total of twenty (20) benchmarks for the Kansas Adult Education and Family Literacy Program.
 The state mandated benchmarks focus on: (1) the number of adult learners who achieve the skills necessary to pass the U.S. Citizenship Test; (2) the number of adult learners who increase their involvement in their school-age children's educational activities; (3) the number of adult learners who increase their involvement in their preschool-age children's literacy activities; (4) the number of adult learners who achieve a Kansas WorkReady! certificate; and (5) the number of adult learners who demonstrate college readiness.
 The federally mandated benchmarks are in compliance with the National Reporting System.

-The Kansas Adult Education benchmark projections were formulated based on the following factors: (1) analysis of FY 2007, FY 2008, FY 2009, FY 2010, FY 2011, and FY 2012 core outcomes attainment levels; and (2) analysis of new NRS definitions.
+The Kansas Adult Education benchmark projections were formulated based on analysis of FY 2008, FY 2009, FY 2010, FY 2011, FY 2012, and FY 2013 core outcomes attainment levels.
 The federally mandated benchmarks will be reviewed and approved by the U.S. Department of Education (ED), Division of Adult Education and Literacy (DAEL) after negotiation.